Jean-LouisH/jean-louish.github.io/README.md

 ## [EM Raytracing Model](https://github.com/Jean-LouisH/EMRayTracingModel)

-A Python Ray Tracer for Electromagnetic Radiation (3 μm - 300 nm) Interaction with Objects of Differing Characteristics.
+A Python ray tracer for electromagnetic radiation (3 μm - 300 nm) interaction with objects of differing characteristics.

 ## [Memristor ReRAM Model](https://github.com/Jean-LouisH/MemristorReRAMModel)

-A Python Simulation Model of a Memristor used as a Single Bit Storage in ReRAM.
+A Python simulation model of a memristor used as a single bit storage in ReRAM.

 ## [Perceptron Model](https://github.com/Jean-LouisH/PerceptronModel)

-A Python Model of a Perceptron's Behaviour in Binary Classification via Supervised Learning.
+A Python model of a perceptron's behaviour in binary classification via supervised learning.

 ## [Notable Reads](https://github.com/Jean-LouisH/NotableReads/blob/main/README.md)

-A List of Notable Reads for Me.
+A list of notable reads for me.

 ---------------------
 # Contact Me